near-examples/readme-template/README.md

 [![Product Name Screen Shot][product-screenshot]](https://near.org)

-Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `near-examples`, `readme-template`.
+Here's a blank template to get started: To avoid retyping too much info, search and replace with your text editor for the following: `near-examples`, `readme-template`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>